MissTeapot/LGBT-Wikis/github_wiki/transwiki/hrt/implants.md

 *****
 # Progesterone Implants

-Australian endocrinologist [Dr Jonathan Hayes](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/transwiki/hrt/jon-hayes) has prescribed progesterone implants, but they are prone to extrusion (about 10% at one point.md).
+Australian endocrinologist [Dr Jonathan Hayes](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/transwiki/hrt/jon-hayes.md) has prescribed progesterone implants, but they are prone to extrusion (about 10% at one point).

 reddit